 However, students who have developed some mental math strategies recognize that this answer is implausible, since adding the tens gives 40; therefore, the answer must be close to that number and cannot be a number as large as 412.

-Students should also have many opportunities to model arithmetic operations and use a variety of strategies.
+Students should also have many opportunities to model mathematical operations and use a variety of strategies.
 A student, for example, can model the solution to the addition of 25 and 19 using base ten materials as follows: combine 2 rods and 1 rod, then combine 5 unit cubes and 9 unit cubes and replace them with 1 rod and 4 unit cubes, resulting in 4 rods and 4 unit cubes (44).

 Therefore, it is important to provide many opportunities for students to have experiences that allow them to become familiar with strategies for learning basic addition and subtraction facts, so that these become mental computational strategies.